How To Create The Best Setup in F1 22 – Step By Step Guide

 Your suspension is the final part of our F1 22 car setup that we need to adjust.
-This will affect how stiff your car feels, and how your car reacts to elevation changes such as bumps and kerbs.
+This will affect how stiff your car feels overall, and how your car reacts to elevation changes such as bumps and kerbs.

 Most tracks in F1 22 will require a softer suspension.
 This will improve your rideability over kerbs, giving you a good balance as you attack corners.
 If your suspension is too stiff, your car will feel increasingly twitchy to drive.

 Perform a test run with the suspension at their default values before making any adjustments.
 If the car feels twitchy at all, then you should look at lowering your suspension setup.
 If the balance feels good, you could look to increase stiffness a little.

 Just like the anti-roll bars, currently, the best approach for most tracks is a stiffer front suspension and softer rear.
 This allows the front of the car to be more responsive and understeer less.
 And it also helps the rear of the car stay planted to the road, helping rear stability under acceleration.

 Much like your anti-roll bar setup, if your suspension is too stiff, this can cause excessive tyre wear.

 - Softer suspension increases the ability to ride kerbs

 - Stiffer suspension increases responsiveness but can make your car unpredictable and twitchy

 Once we have looked at all parts of our car setup, now we need to test the setup and make any final adjustments.
 Each part of the setup in F1 22 is heavily linked.
 This means that some of the changes you’ve made will have affected other parts of how your car behaves.

 It may be necessary to revisit some of the steps above to account for these changes.
 For example, stiffening the suspension could mean we can run less camber or toe, which in turn could improve tyre wear.